SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \subsubsection{Task A}

-For Task A, group P5 submitted three different runs generated as it follows. \begin{itemize} \item {\bf Run 1 (EdgeConv):} generated by the Dynamic EdgeConv method where distances between output vectors are L2-distances between embeddings. \item {\bf Run 2 (PointNet):} generated by the PointNet method but choosing the number of mesh surface sample points as 258 instead of 512. \item {\bf Run 3 (Ensemble):} generated by taking the weighted average of embedding distances from the above Dynamic EdgeConv and PointNet embedding distances.
+For Task A, three different runs adopting method P5 and generated as it follows have been proposed. \begin{itemize} \item {\bf Run 1 (EdgeConv):} generated by the Dynamic EdgeConv strategy where distances between output vectors are L2-distances between embeddings. \item {\bf Run 2 (PointNet):} generated by the PointNet strategy but choosing the number of mesh surface sample points as 258 instead of 512. \item {\bf Run 3 (Ensemble):} generated by taking the weighted average of embedding distances from the above Dynamic EdgeConv and PointNet embedding distances.
 Specifically, the distances from Dynamic EdgeConv are empirically weighted by 0.6, while those from PointNet are weighted by 0.4. \end{itemize}